Leinster National Preview, Tips, Runners & Trends

 3. Pairofbrowneyes (6:41.30) in 2018

 Looking at the future form, is the winner worth following next time out?
-From the past 16 if you had followed the winner of the Leinster National next time out then you would have backed a total of 0 winners.
-Backing all 16 runners who have been out since to win at SP next time out, would have returned an LSP of -16.00.
-Before placing your bet on the 2025 Leinster National see which other runners today are being backed on the racing predictions page.
+Over the past 17 renewals, if you had followed the winner of the Leinster National next time out, then you would have backed a total of 0 winners.
+Backing all 17 runners who have been out since their win at SP next time out would have returned an LSP of -17.00.
+Remember to use the racing predictions along with the information on this page to find a bet on the 2026 Leinster National.

 What the expert says...

-Thirteen of the sixteen winners went on to run in the Irish Grand National next time out.
-Paddy Pub (4th in 2012) and Abolitionist (3rd in 2017) are the only two of those to have placed in that race with six of them recording DNFs.
+Fourteen of the seventeen winners (2009-25) went on to run in the Irish Grand National next time out.
+Paddy Pub (4th in 2012) and Abolitionist (3rd in 2017) are the only two of those to have placed in that race, with six of them recording DNFs.

 Andy Powell - Horse Racing Betting Expert - OLBG.com